-Oliver Lomer is a Senior Solutions Marketing Manager at Sungard AS, where he illustrates business challenges and how technology can solve them through engaging content.
-Oliver has six years’ experience in marketing, commercial and sales enablement roles in global technology organizations.
+Oliver Lomer is a Senior Solutions Marketing Manager at Sungard AS, where he illustrates business challenges and how technology can solve them thru engaging content.
+Oliver has six years’ experience in marketing, commercial and sales enablement roles in global technology organisations.

 The full transcript of this episode is available below.